Entanglement-enhanced quantum sensing via optimal global control with neutral atoms in a cavity

 Figure~\ref{fig:schematic_pulses_results}(b1) and (b2) show example results of optimal cavity drive pulses $\eta(t)$ found to minimize $(\Delta \beta)^2$ for observables (I) and (II), respectively, for $N=40$, $C= 10^4$, $\gamma/\kappa=0.01$ and $gT= 40$.
 The plots show a continuous, smooth profile for both real and imaginary parts of $\eta(t)$.
 The protocol for case (I) requires only $P=1$ step, identically to the noiseless case \cite{monz201114}.
 Surprisingly, for case (II), the protocol converges to the asymptotic results in just $P=3$ steps, instead of the generically expected $P\sim N^4$ \cite{gutman2024universal} for constructive unitary synthesis or $P\sim N$ \cite{Johnsson_gpg_2020, bond2023efficient} for state synthesis by search.
 For each $P$, panels (c1) and (c2) show the corresponding state trajectories in Husimi-Q representation of qubit state in the symmetric Dicke subspace.
 As expected, they appear similar, but not identical, to those of GHZ and symmetric Dicke states: asymmetries due to squeezing-like behavior are visible, resulting on only $\sim 57 \%$ and $\sim 15 \%$ overlap with ideal GHZ and symmetric Dicke states, respectively.
 Nevertheless, we term them as GHZ-like and $\ket{\Dicke{N}{N/2}}$-like states.
 Panels (d) and (e) summarize our results for optimal $(\Delta \beta)^2$ as a function of qubit number $N$, for different cooperativities $C$ and linewidth ratios $\gamma/\kappa$, computed in the limit $gT \rightarrow \infty$.
-For each $N$, $C$ and $\gamma/\kappa$, the optimisation is performed $\mathcal{O}(N)$ times with randomly initialised parameters and the best value is plotted.
-For case (I) [panel (d)], the optimal probe states prepared with the noise-informed protocol surpass the SQL with variance $(\Delta \beta)^2_{\mathrm{GHZ}}$ scaling with $N$ as $\sim N^{-1.24}$ for cooperativities as small as $C=25$, as $\sim N^{-1.52}$ for $C= 100$, and closely approaching the Heisenberg limit for $C\gtrsim 10^4$, with scaling $\Delta \beta^2 \sim N^{-\alpha}$ and $\alpha > 1.93$.
+For each $N$, $C$ and $\gamma/\kappa$, the optimization is performed $\mathcal{O}(N)$ times with randomly initialized parameters and the best value is plotted.
+For case (I) [panel (d)], the optimal probe states prepared with the noise-informed protocol surpass the SQL with variance $(\Delta\beta)^2_{\mathrm{GHZ}}$ scaling with $N$ as $\sim N^{-1.24}$ for cooperativities as small as $C=25$, as $\sim N^{-1.52}$ for $C= 100$, and closely approaching the Heisenberg limit for $C\gtrsim 10^4$, with scaling $(\Delta \beta)^2_{\mathrm{GHZ}} \sim N^{-\alpha}$ and $\alpha > 1.93$.
 For case (II) [panel (e)], the optimal $(\Delta \beta)^2_{N/2} \sim N^{-\alpha}$ scale with $\alpha \approx 1.4$ for $C=25$, $\alpha \approx 1.5$ for $C= 10^2, 10^4$ and $\alpha \approx 1.6$ for $C= 10^6$, showing considerable improvement over the SQL for all $C$.
 In all cases, optimal results are essentially independent of the ratio $\gamma/\kappa$.
-While our sensing protocol does not allow for arbitrarily high precision, i.e. arbitrarily large $N$, as to be expected since no QEC is employed, it provides a simple method using minimal quantum control resources to achieve quantum advantage in the presence of realistic noise.